 Graduate and Professional School Fair

-ESF is excited to host its first Graduate and Professional School Fair.
+20% of ESF graduates continue directly to graduate school or professional programs each year and within 5 years of leaving ESF, that percentage jumps to 50%.
 If you’re thinking about graduate school or know it’s you’re definite destination after graduation, check out the Graduate and Professional School Fair to speak with different institution representatives!

 Graduate and Professional School Series

 Thinking about furthering your education with a graduate or professional school?
 This series is here to help answer questions you may have and assist throughout your exploration and application process